 Hollie turned her toddler into the cutest Colonel Sanders you’ve ever seen complete with an extra large bucket of fried chicken from Kentucky Fried Chicken.

-9. Dumb and Dumb costumes
+9. Dumb and Dumber costumes

 The same Hollie that made the Colonel Sanders costume above created this Dumb and Dumb costume with a combination of store bought and DIY.
 She made the Mutt Cutts van out of a giant stuffed teddy bear purchased from Costco.
 She wrapped the cozy coupe car in the fur form the teddy bear and secured with a hot glue gun.
 Impressive!

 My highschool friend Meredith and her twin sister, Megan, have 7 kids combined.
 They also happen to be DIY costume geniuses!
 I shared 3 of their group costumes in the Halloween costumes 2018 edition.
 This year they turned their cute clan into Max, The Grinch, Cindy Lou Who, Mayor August Maywho and his assistant, Whobris, Lou Lou Who, and the Grinch’s heart.
 Adorable!